-It’s easy ignore the tell-tale signs that your health isn’t where it should be but dietitian Joel Feren explains – man-to-man – why you need to start paying attention.
+Men, it’s easy ignore the tell-tale signs that your health isn’t where it should be but dietitian Joel Feren explains why we all need to start paying attention to men’s health.

 I believe a man’s most important asset is not his bank balance or CV, but his body.
 However, men often don’t behave as if it is.
 We tend to take a ‘she’ll be right’ attitude towards our health and body.
 But, that approach is just not working.